stereoplegic/structor/docs/working-with-code.md

 };
 ```

-After Structor discovered that a new record appeared we will see `SmartPanel` in `Components` group on `Component Library` panel.
+After Structor discovered that a new record appeared we will see `SmartPanel` in `Components` group in `Component Library` panel.

 <p align="left">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/source-code-library-shows-container-1.png" />